 - Green onions will keep producing all summer long in light shade if you cut just what you need and leave the root in place.

 - Celery tolerates light shade.
-Once it’s established in your garden, it will produce stems all summer long.
+Plant seeds in the spring and it will produce stems all summer long.
 In warmer climates, it will winter over and produce for a second year.

-- Brussels sprouts and cauliflower appreciate a little reprieve from the sun and are a good option for partial sun vegetables.
+- Brussels sprouts and cauliflower appreciate a little reprieve from the sun and are a good option for partial sun vegetables, as does broccoli and Romanesco.

 Shade grown vegetables — the commonly cultivated options — aren’t the only way to grow food in the less sunny parts of your yard.